trainingDay25/MandarinTrainer/README.md

 **2. Run start.bat**

 Easiest way is to use the start.bat - It will create the venv, install dependencies and start the flask server.
-Alternativly you can follow the next steps and install it manually as well.
+Alternatively you can follow the next steps and install it manually as well.

 start.bat will at the second run only launch the Mandarin Trainer